top of page

 Authors & Storytellers

-The author programme aims to delight the audiences with delights from all genres, from historical fiction and environmentalism to Scottish fantasy and folklore.
+The St Duthac Book and Arts Festival aims to bring together an array of outstanding authors, poets and story tellers to delight the audiences with delights from all genres, from historical fiction and environmentalism to Scottish fantasy and folklore.

 Arts Trail

-The arts programme includes arts workshops, talks, Pro-Loco Art event and High School Art competition all this is and an array of art venues to visit to be inspired.
+The arts programme includes arts workshops, talks, Pro-Loco Art and School Art competitions.

 Follow the Pictish trail across the peninsula.
 Soak up the history, take in the spectacular sights of the trails across each of the villages.